GitHub-MXB/myFrame/README.md

 # myFrame
-# Goal：Better and simpler mvvm than vue
+1 Goal： Better and simpler mvvm than vue
-# Off the stocks：mould，event
+2 Off the stocks：mould，event
-# Compatible:ie5+
+3 Compatible:ie5+